Kauai County councilman allegedly hits police officer with car

-Kauai police arrested this afternoon a 47-year-old Waimea man who allegedly struck a police officer with a car while trying to flee during a traffic stop.
+Kauai police arrested Tuesday afternoon a 47-year-old Waimea man who allegedly struck a police officer with a car while trying to flee during a traffic stop.

 Police arrested Arthur Brun on suspicion of first-degree resisting an order to stop a motor vehicle and first-degree assault against a law enforcement officer.